Monster-ZeroX/Telegram-Web/README.md

 ## Where to deploy

 * Currently this App can only be used on Netlify as it is configured to be used on Netlify.
-* Deploying this app directly on any other platform will create known issuse and it'll not work at all.
+* Deploying this app directly on any other platform will create known issue and it'll not work at all.

 ## Credit